Table of Contents

 2. Service Robots

 There are sectors in which it is not necessary to achieve high productivity, where the tasks performed not repetitive.
-And there no detailed knowledge of the environment.
+And there is no detailed knowledge of the environment.

 There is no possibility of systematizing and classifying the possible applications since they respond to isolated solutions to specific problems.

-In general, the application of robotics to these sectors characterized by the lack of structure, both in the environment.
+In general, the application of robotics to these sectors is characterized by the lack of structure, both in the environment.
 And in the task to carry out, the little importance on economic profitability.

 Lately, robotics are finding a large number of applications in laboratories.
 These effectively carry out repetitive tasks such as placing test tubes inside measuring instruments.